 Fifty percent (50%) of the Profits Interests granted to each of Messrs.
 Logan and Schopfer service vest on each of the second and third anniversaries of the Closing, and fifty percent (50%) of the Profits Interests granted to Mr. Kingsley service vest on each of the first and second anniversaries of the Closing.
 All of the Profits Interests immediately service vest upon a change in control of Mirion or any of their respective subsidiaries.
 If Messrs.
-Logan or Schopfer's service (i) is terminated without "cause" or (ii) voluntarily ceases for "good reason" or his service terminates due to death or disability, 1/3, 2/3 and 100% respectively of the Profits Interests will become service vested if the termination occurs before the respective first, second or third anniversaries of the Closing, and if Mr. Kingsley's service terminates due to death or disability, 1/3 and 100% of the Profits Interests will become service-vested if the termination occurs before the respective first or second anniversary of the Closing.
+Logan or Schopfer's service (i) is terminated without "cause" or (ii) voluntarily ceases for "good reason" or his service terminates due to death or disability, 1/3, 2/3 and 100% respectively of the Profits Interests will become service vested if the termination occurs before the respective first, second or third anniversaries of the Closing, and if Mr. Kingsley's service terminates due to death or disability, 1/3 and 100% of the Profits Interests will become service vested if the termination occurs before the respective first, second or third anniversaries of the Closing, and if Mr. Kingsley's service terminates due to death or disability, 1/3 and 100% of the Profits Interests will become service-vested if the termination occurs before the respective first or second anniversary of the Closing.
 If Messrs.
 Logan or Schopfer voluntarily ceases to provide services without good reason after the second anniversary of the Closing, an additional 12.5% of each such Award Holder's Profits Interests will service-vest as of the termination date in respect of each full quarter the Award Holder provided services since the most recent service-vesting date.
 In addition, if a change in control of Mirion occurs within six months immediately following such termination of employment, then all of the outstanding Profits Interests will service-vest as of immediately prior to the change of control.
-If Mr. Kingsley voluntarily ceases to provide services after the first anniversary of the Closing, an additional 12.5% of Mr. Kingsley Profits Interests will service-vest as of the termination date in respect of each full quarter Mr. Kingsley provided services since the most recent service-vesting date.
+If Mr. Kingsley voluntarily ceases to provide services to provide services since the most recent service-vest as of immediately prior to the change of control.
+If Mr. Kingsley voluntarily cea

 Twenty-five (25%) and seventy-five (75%) of Profits Interests granted to each of Messrs.
-Logan and Schopfer become vested with respect to the performance vesting condition on the first trading day after the Closing for which the volume weighted average price of our Class A common stock is \$14.00 or \$16.00, respectively, for at least 20 of 30 consecutive trading days, if such date occurs on or before the fifth anniversary of the Closing, and seventy-five (75%) and twenty-five (25%) of Profits Interests granted to Mr. Kingsley performance-vest on the first trading day after the Closing for which the volume weighted average price of our Class A common stock is \$12.00 or \$14.00, respectively, for at least 20 of 30 consecutive trading days, if such date occurs on or before the fifth anniversary of the Closing.
+Logan and Schopfer become vested with respect to the performance vesting condition on the first trading day after the Closing for which the volume weighted average price of our Class A common stock is \$14.00 or \$16.00, respectively, for at least 20 of 30 consecutive trading days, if such date occurs on or before the fifth anniversary of the Closing, and seventy-five (75%) and twenty-five (25%) of Profits Interests granted to Mr. Kingsley performance-vest on the first trading day after the Closing for which the volume weighted average price of our Class A common stock is \$12.00 or \$14.00, respectively, for at least 20 of 30 consecutive trading days, if such date occurs on or before the first trading day after the Closing for which the volume weighted average price of our Class A common stock is \$12.00 or \$14.00, respectively, for at least 20 of 30 consecutive trading days, if such date occurs on or before the fifth anniversary of the Closing.
 In addition, if a change in control of Mirion occurs at any time on or prior to the fifth anniversary of the Closing and the per share value received is at least equal to the specified price then the performance vesting conditions of the applicable Profits Interests will be deemed satisfied.